What Main Dining Room Options Are Available For Dinner On A Typical Carnival Cruise?

 Typically, there are three options for main dining room seating at dinner on a Carnival Cruise.
 The three options are called "Early Seating", "Late Seating" and "Your-Time Dining".

 - Early Seating - The Early Seating option is a dining option that allows a cruiser to have dinner at a set time, enjoy the same table, and have the same waitstaff each night of the cruise.
-Generally, this option has the fixed time being a 6:00pm dining time.
-However, Alaska cruises typically have early seating at 5:30pm.
+Generally, this option has the fixed time being a 5:30pm dining time.
 If you select this option your Sail & Sign card will reflect what time you should report to the dining room.

 - Late Seating - The difference between late seating and early seating is the time.
 The Late Seating option is a dining option that allows a cruiser to have dinner at a set time, enjoy the same table, and have the same waitstaff each night of the cruise.
-Generally, this option has the fixed time being a 8:15pm dining time.
-However, Alaska cruises typically have early seating at 7:45pm.
+Generally, this option has the fixed time being a 7:45pm dining time.
 If you select this option your Sail & Sign card will reflect what time you should report to the dining room.

 How Do I Know Which Option Is Best For Me?